Many people are concerned about the presence of this…

 There are easily hundreds of, if not over a thousand, statues, monuments and other objects that commemorate the Civil War.
 Overwhelmingly, these objects feature white soldiers, sailors, and civilians.
 The Civil War era presence of African Americans on the “commemorative landscape,” as many call it, is inadequate, if not woefully so.

 This situation is a result of our history.
 Nine out of ten Civil War era African Americans lived in the Union and Confederate slave states, which were considered “the South.”
 After the Reconstruction Era, which saw many advances toward racial equality, the South devolved into a state of racial supremacy for whites, and racial subjugation for African Americans.
 Political, financial, and social conditions inhibited or even prevented African Americans from creating memorials that fairly depicted their wartime experience.
 The result was a commemorative landscape in which Civil War era black folks were out of sight and out of mind.
-Someone raised in the South prior to this century could look at the commemorative landscape of the era and easily (and wrongly) conclude that black people were a negligible and inconsequential part of the war.
+Someone raised in the South prior to this century could look at the commemorative landscape and easily (and wrongly) conclude that black people were a negligible and inconsequential part of the war.

 Things have gotten better.
 For example, since the 1989 movie Glory, over a dozen or more monuments to black Civil War soldiers have been installed.
 (A review of monuments to African American Civil War soldiers is here.)
 But much more needs to be done.
 In way too many places, children of all backgrounds are growing up in a commemorative environment where the back presence in the Civil War in under-represented, or even unrepresented.
 We have the power to fix that.